-Sarah Huckabee Sanders Fielded Questions About Trump's Family Separation Policy & It Got Heated
+Sarah Sanders Was Asked About Trump's Family Separation Policy & Things Got Heated

 The Trump administration is splitting up immigrant families that officials apprehend at the border, but White House Press Secretary Sarah Huckabee Sanders doesn't want to talk about it.
 At Thursday's press briefing, Sanders was asked about immigrant children being separated from their parents and put into shelters, and whether she, as a parent herself, has any empathy for those children.
 She refused to answer the question.

 "Come on, Sarah, you're a parent," CNN's Brian Karem asked while discussing the administration's immigration policies.
 "Don't you have any empathy for what these people are going through?
 They have less than you do.
 Sarah, come on.
 Seriously."

 "I'm trying to be serious," Sanders replied, "but I'm not gonna have you yell out of turn."

 "Brian, I know you want to get some more TV time, but that's not what this is about," Sanders said.

 "It's not about that," Karem replied.
 "It's about you answering the question, Sarah.
 Honestly, answer the question.
 It's a serious question.
 These people have nothing, they come to the border with nothing, and you throw children in cages.
 You're a parent.
 You're a parent of young children.
 Don't you have any empathy for what they go through?"

 Sanders ignored the question and called on another reporter.

 Sanders did address the administration's decision to separate undocumented children from their parents, and blamed Congressional Democrats for it.